Mustafa-Shams/Ai-textbook-1/website/docs/module-1/concepts.md

 # Core Concepts: Nodes, Topics, Services

+ROS 2 communication is built on three fundamental concepts that form the backbone of robotic systems: nodes, topics, and services.
+Understanding these concepts is essential for developing distributed robotic applications that can scale from simple single-robot systems to complex multi-robot environments.

 ## Nodes

 In ROS 2, a node is an executable that uses ROS 2 to communicate with other nodes.
 Nodes are the fundamental building blocks of a ROS 2 system.
+Each node typically encapsulates a specific functionality such as sensor processing, motion planning, or control algorithms.
+Nodes can be written in different programming languages (C++, Python, etc.) and communicate seamlessly through ROS 2's middleware.

 ### Creating a Node